 A small amount of fluid is always found in the heart, known as the small effusion of the pericarditis (the pericardial fluid).
 This fluid is produced by the sac and it is important for maintaining the functions of the heart.
 The excess production of this fluid is called pericardial effusion.
 If the heart gets affected by inflammation, the extra fluid is released and gets collected in the sac, causing pericarditis.

-The cause of pericarditis could be viral infection or bacterial infection or fungal infection.
+The cause of pericarditis could be a viral, bacterial, or fungal infection.
 Pericarditis caused by bacteria is less common and that caused by fungi is rare.

 Pericarditis is defined as a condition that disturbs the heart function and rhythm and sometimes even leads to death.
 Pericarditis falls under two categories—acute and chronic pericarditis.
 Acute pericarditis is a minor condition and lasts for a few minutes, whereas chronic pericarditis develops gradually and becomes severe.
-This type of pericarditis needs prolonged treatment.
+This latter form of pericarditis requires prolonged treatment.

-There is one more subcategory called recurring pericarditis, where a person experiences repeated and frequent chest pain (two to three times a day).
+There is one more type of pericarditis known as recurring pericarditis, where a person experiences repeated and frequent chest pain that typically occurs two to three times a day.

-In 90% of pericarditis cases, the primary cause has not been found.
-This fails to prove why the pericardium is getting inflamed.
+In 90% of pericarditis cases, the primary cause is not determined, which fails to prove why the pericardium is getting inflamed.
 It is commonly understood that viral infections play a vital role in causing pericarditis.